GolangUnited/golang-united-school-homework-1/README.md

 Task:
 * Initialize project with Go modules
-* Add dependency "github.com/kyokomi/emoji" to add emojy into the string
+* Add dependency "github.com/kyokomi/emoji" to add emoji into the string
 * Using Sprint function from this package build a message "Hello 🗺️!"

 To run tests for run cmd "go test -v ."